ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 minimizes the amount of bookkeeping code that researchers have to write so that they can concentrate on the science itself.

-## General structure
+## The general stucture of an ss3sim simulation

-An ss3sim simulation requires three types of input: (1) a base model of the underlying truth (an SS3 OM), (2) a base model of how to assess that truth (an SS3 EM), (3) and a set of case files describing deviations from these base models. ss3sim works by converting case file arguments (e.g. a given natural mortality trajectory) into manipulations of SS3 configuration files, running the OM, sampling pseudo data, and running the EM, and storing the output (Figure 1).
+An ss3sim simulation requires three types of input: (1) a base model of the underlying truth (an SS3 OM), (2) a base model of how to assess that truth (an SS3 EM), (3) and a set of case files describing deviations from these base models. ss3sim works, in general, by converting case file arguments (e.g. a given natural mortality trajectory) into manipulations of SS3 configuration files (`change` functions), running the OM, sampling pseudo data, and running the EM (`run` functions), and facilitating the manipulation and visualization of output (`get` and `plot` functions) (Figure 1).

-RE-WORK THIS:

-## Low-level generic ss3sim functions

-See Table 1 for a description of the main functions.
-We show how the functions fit into the general structure of a stock assessment simulation in Figure 1. ss3sim functions are divided into three types of functions:

-1. Functions that manipulate SS configuration files.
-These manipulations generate an underlying "truth" (OM) and control our assessment of those models (EM).

-2. Functions that conduct simulations.
-These functions generate a folder structure, call manipulation functions, run `SS3` as needed, and save the output.

-3. Functions for analyzing and plotting simulation output.

-## High-level tailored ss3sim functions

-- `run_ss3sim` also see `run_fish600` for an example custom wrapper function for a specific set of projects
-- because it relies on manipulation of these configuration files, it's important the config files match a specific format
-- general framework, because you start with your own OM and EM, and a wide variety of questions are then available through manipulations of ..., ...

 # An example simulation with ss3sim